 Let Me Touch Your Mind was originally released in 1973 in a very special deluxe gatefold cover with many artistic pictures from Tina.
 The cover art was designed from Norman Seeff, who photographed Ike & Tina as well as Tina solo many times.
 Only the title track was released as a single the same year.
-The album was reissued on a double CD together with Workin Together in 2011.
+The album was reissued on the double CD Workin’ Together / Let Me Touch Your Mind in 2011.

 Written by Oliver Sain